tomk8r/products-inventory/productsinventory/README.md

 ## productsinventory

-An SAP Fiori freestyle app to manage products inventory (demo)
+An SAP Fiori freestyle app to manage products inventory (demo only)

 ### Starting the generated app